JoshFagan/Mass_To_Charge_Predictor/README.md

 Lists of molecules and their corresponding quantities can be passed to the program via command line arguments, csv files, or input line responces.

-Run python mass_to_charge_predictor -h to find instructions on how to pass lists as csv and command line arguments.
+Run "python mass_to_charge_predictor -h" to find instructions on how to pass lists as csv and command line arguments.
 If both methods are selected, an error will be thrown.
 If the lists are to be passed as a csv, the file should be structured as the first column being the molecule, and the second column being the maximum quantity.

 The absence of any input at the command line will result in the program prompting the user for input responces to collect the required inputs.